Murder of April Jones: Disappearance

 On the evening of 1 October 2012, April Jones attended swimming lessons at a local leisure centre while her mother and father attended a parents' evening at her school.
 Afterwards, Jones invited a school friend to come to her house.
 They were allowed to play outside, with April's mother telling her not to be out for too long.
 She was last seen by her parents at approximately 7:00p.m.
 At 7:15p.m. she was playing with her friends at the Bryn-y-Gog housing estate in Machynlleth.

 At 7:29p.m.
 April's mother was unable to find her and dialled 999 to report her missing, summoning an officer from the Dyfed-Powys Police.
 The first officer on the scene spoke to a child witness who reported seeing April climbing into a grey van.
 The Dyfed-Powys Police immediately upgraded the investigation to a "critical incident" and launched a massive search across Machynlleth.
-Many civilians, some alerted by social networks, joined in the search, with the number swelling into the hundreds by the early morning hours of 2 October.
+Many civilians, some alerted by social media, joined in the search, with the number swelling into the hundreds by the early morning hours of 2 October.